Wilhelm von Homburg: Early life

-Career

-Early work and professional wrestling

-In his youth, Grupe worked as a meatpacker, butcher, longshoreman, and a waiter.
-By the time he finished school, Grupe, who had begun training in boxing at age 10, had won several amateur boxing matches.
+Professional wrestling career

 Around 1960, Richard emigrated to the United States to further his wrestling career, and Grupe, who stood at 6'3" and 227 pounds by this time, would soon follow, spending time at California's notable Venice weight pen, where he became acquainted with future film star Arnold Schwarzenegger.
 The father and son duo would don Viking costumes, with which they were billed as the tag-team by the name of The Vikings, wrestling at the Los Angeles Coliseum and Madison Square Garden.

 They subsequently changed their name to the Von Homburg Brothers, under which they performed as heels for less than a hundred dollars a night in total.
-Grupe thought his last name sounded too much like the word groupie, and changed it to Prince Wilhelm von Homburg.
+Grupe thought his last name sounded too much like the word groupie, and changed it to 'Prinz Wilhelm von Homburg'.
 He sometimes wore a monocle and German eagle.
 He would later regret using it in Hollywood, saying, "In an industry that was ruled by the Jews, it was really dumb to call myself 'von Homburg.'
 Who do they think that is?
 A Nazi nobleman."
 After their wrestling partnership ended, the father and son grew estranged.